torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 keeps applications from having to deal with the lower-level data-framing.
-STOMP also adds the benefit of multiplexing multiple named streams of data (in the form of messaging destinations) across a single WebSocket connection, which results is lower resource usage and easier application authoring.
+STOMP also adds the benefit of multiplexing multiple named streams of data (in the form of messaging destinations) across a single WebSocket connection, which results in lower resource usage and easier application authoring.

 # Stomplets